galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 - use sample mutation patterns to construct sanple consensus genomes

-- use the consensus genomes to assign the samples to SARS-CoV-2 lineages as defined by major lineage classification systems (Nextstrain and PANGO)
+- use the consensus genomes to assign the samples to SARS-CoV-2 lineages as defined by major lineage classification systems ([Nextstrain clades](https://nextstrain.org/blog/2022-04-29-SARS-CoV-2-clade-naming-2022) and [PANGO](https://www.pango.network/))

 - decrease hands-on time and data manipulation errors by combining analysis steps into workflows for automated execution